Daniel-Oberlin/recalbox-tools/README.md

 mount -o remount,rw
 ```

-Needed to edit some files that are read-only otherwise.
-Password change requires more work, haven't figured it out yet.
+Needed to edit the systemlist.xml config file that is read-only otherwise.
+I think making the file system writable means that you add a writable overlay on top of the read-only SquashFS root filesystem.
+I think you could change the password this way, but it involves updating the shadow file among other things.

 ## PINN